Articles > Entrepreneurship > How to start a veteran-owned business

 Obtain a business degree

 One of the first steps veterans can take toward successful business ownership is obtaining a business degree.
-Whether you’re a veteran looking to start a business or simply improve your company’s performance, a business degree is designed to help you succeed and grow in the business world.
+Whether it's to start a business or simply improve existing company performance, a business degree is designed to help with succeess and growth in the business world.

-After deciding to pursue a civilian education, you’ll need to decide which type of business degree is right for you.
-Consider your industry, your financial needs and your strengths.
-For example, you might opt for a Bachelor of Science in Management degree if you’re looking to improve leadership, management or implementation skills.
-Or you might consider a Bachelor of Science in Business degree program — especially if it offers an operations management certificate option.
+After deciding to pursue a civilian education, veterans can decide which type of business degree is right for them.
+They should consider the industry, financial needs and strengths.
+For example, a veteran might opt for a Bachelor of Science in Management degree to improve leadership, management or implementation skills.
+Or they might consider a Bachelor of Science in Business degree program — especially if it offers an operations management certificate option.

-To further enhance your knowledge in the business sector, consider obtaining a Master of Business Administration (MBA).
-You’ll develop skills that inform critical business decisions, including communication, marketing, data analysis and decision-making.
+To further enhance knowledge to run a veteran-owned business, consider obtaining a Master of Business Administration (MBA) to develop skills that inform critical business decisions, including communication, marketing, data analysis and decision-making.

 • Settle on a business idea, name and mission statement